-- 80. In October 2017-18, 31% of HWRCs recorded a slight increase in performance on the previous years data.
-Half of the HWRCs recorded a slight decrease in recycling performance. - 81.
-Actions: No target set.
+78. Actions: No target set.
 It should be noted that recycling rates at the HWRCs are monitored by the operator on a monthly basis and fluctuate throughout the year.
-HWRC performance set out in Table 5 is a snapshot in time.
+HWRC performance set out in Table 5 is therefore a snapshot in time.
+Fly tipping incidents should also be considered in the context of reporting systems within each district.
 The 5 Year Review will consider the effectiveness of this indicator for monitoring performance of the WLP moving forward.